-Once I see the overall lay of the land in a particular county and I don't like it.
-I'll obviously stop searching for land there.
-The opposite is true also, if I fall in love with place the search will be concentrated to that county.
+Once I see the overall lay of the land in a particular county, I wouldn’t say I like it.
+I’ll stop searching for land there.
+The opposite is true also; if I fall in love with the place, the search will be concentrated on that county.

 For reference, below is a map of all the Tennessee counties.
 Click the image for a larger view.

 If you’ve read this far, I’m glad you’re interested.
 Some of this information might be useful to other people looking for land in Tennessee.
 This is the reason I went to the trouble to write the post.

 Again, when I’m on the road, I can bring this post up to see how close I’m to counties that interest me, and I’ll have access to other information via the posted links (assuming cellular or internet access).